KrusnikViers/Lexicanum/README.md

 ## Working with project

 In the text below, `ROOT_DIR` should be replaced with the path to the directory containing this README file.
+A working directory should be set to the `ROOT_DIR` as well, unless specified otherwise.

 ### Generate UI files